 Mendota Illinois Medical Malpractice Lawyers

-If your loved one was injured or harmed by a medical mistake while a patient at OSF St. Paul Medical Center (Mendota Community Hospital), call the Rosenfeld Injury Lawyers law firm.
+If your loved one was injured or harmed by a medical mistake while a patient at OSF St. Paul Medical Center (Mendota Community Hospital), call the Rosenfeld Injury Lawyers LLC law firm.
 Our Illinois personal injury nursing home attorneys have successfully resolved many financial compensation claims for victims of malpractice.
 Let our law firm handle every aspect of your case including filing all the necessary paperwork in the appropriate court.
 In LaSalle County, that courthouse is located at:

 119 W. Madison St., Room 201